HAVE THE COURAGE TO STICK TO YOUR CONVICTIONS

-If you say “No” to something, tell your teenager why you’ve said it.
-It’s not about your son or daughter deciding whether you’re right or wrong.
-It’s about him or her understanding that there are good reasons why you’ve said “No” and that you’re not just saying it for the sake of saying it.
+If you say “No” to something, make sure you tell your teenager why you’re saying it.
+It’s not about your child deciding whether you’re right or wrong.
+It’s about them understanding that there are good reasons why you’ve said “No” and that you’re not just saying it for the sake of saying it.

 If your parents just say OK all the time, they don't really care.